 There are many answers to both of these questions but one of the answers to both questions, which Freire explores in chapter 2, is education.

-In chapter 2, Freire describes a kind of education–he calls it banking education–which tends to encourage dehumanization, and it also indoctrinates people to accept dehumanizing relationships.
+In chapter 2, Freire describes a kind of education–he calls it banking education–which tends to encourage dehumanization.
+It also indoctrinates people to accept dehumanizing relationships.

-He also describes another kind of education–liberatory education (he also calls it dialogic and biophilic education) which can help students detect and escape banking education.
+He also describes another kind of education–liberatory education (he also calls it dialogic and biophilic education).
+Such an education helps students detect and escape banking education.
 (You can read a little more about liberatory education, and my attempts to implement it in my own classroom, here.)

-As you read chapter two, realize that while Freire specifically explores the kind of education that occurs in schools–like primary and secondary schools and colleges and universities–his ideas in chapter two can also apply to the kind of education that occurs in homes, churches, society, and other social institutions.
+As you read chapter two, realize that Freire specifically explores the kind of education that occurs in schools.
+But his ideas in chapter two can also apply to the kind of education that occurs in homes, churches, society, and other social institutions.

 Key Points for Chapter Two:

 The problem with primarily narrative education is that it suggests that only the teacher gets to reflect on, name, and transform the world.

 Remember that the defining characteristic of human beings is that they reflect on, name, and transform their world.
 This is the right of everyone—not just teachers.